rpavlov/rpavlov.com/source/2020-11-15-home-network.html.md

 ## Conclusion

 Much respect to the legion of clever elves who made all this software magic possible.
 Throughout the course of writing this post I also realized I'll probably be touching computers until the day I die, which seems like a mixed blessing.

+## Update 2020-11-30

+The dream is dead.
+My internet speed plummeted when using the router, probably because it's running on 10 year hardware.
+In any case, it turns out I can still just forward ports 80/443 from outside to the static ip of the Pi, as well as run the crontask to update the A record with the public IP of the Vodafone Router.
+One other thing I added was upcheck checks from Google Cloud.
+Godbless.